carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 GLAM Example?
 * Modelling bias: bias introduced during the training process because of some decision made about what to optimize.
 For example we might aim to improve accuracy and are satisfied when we get to 90% accuracy.
 However this overall accuracy can hide that some particular ‘slices’ of our data might be doing much worse.
 A GLAM example of this could be using named entity recogntion accross multilingual newspapers.
 Your overall accruacy might be very good but your model may underperform on one language.
 This might not be addressed by changing your data but changing how you approach training/evaluating your model.

+>## Activity:
+>
+>Look at an example table of data and think about what implicit information may be in it.
+What sorts of data contained within it could lead to bias issues?
+What types of bias issues? [will include answers]
+>
+{: .challenge}

 ## How can bias enter the machine learning pipeline?